Abbott agrees to consent decree with FDA, could restart plant within 2 weeks, pending court approval - KESQ

 By Brenda Goodman, CNN

-The baby formula manufacturer at the heart of a nationwide formula recall says it has reached an agreement with the US Food and Drug Administration to enter into a consent decree, a legally binding agreement that would require the company to take certain steps in response to violations found at the facility.
+The baby formula manufacturer at the heart of a nationwide formula recall said Monday that it has reached an agreement with the US Food and Drug Administration to enter into a consent decree, a legally binding agreement that would require the company to take certain steps in response to violations found at its Sturgis, Michigan, facility.

 After Abbott restarts the site, it will take six to eight weeks for the products to reach store shelves, it said.